 In both cases, the currency then went on to hit a new high value within one year, which is leading some cryptocurrency observers to cite a rise in the value as one of their Bitcoin predictions for the future.

-We will surely see a rise in Bitcoin investments during the next twelve months among those who know enough about its history, as they look to capitalise on the effects of the May block halving.
+We will surely see a rise in Bitcoin investments during the next twelve months, particularly on the Bitcoin Revolution software in the UK.
+Among those who know enough about its history, as they look to capitalise on the effects of the May block halving.

 Looking further ahead, a relaxation of the regulations – such as the BitLicense in the US – that are needed for established financial giants to be able to trade using Bitcoin, could be on the cards.
 This would see the currency achieve greater mainstream legitimacy.